Mansoor Ali Khan (journalist): Journalistic career

 Khan began his career on television as a sports journalist and broadcaster for the English-language Dawn News in 2007.
 He had a brief stint as a producer and sports show host on CNBC Pakistan, before joining the Urdu channel Geo News as a newscaster and anchorperson in October 2008, based in Karachi.
 During his time at Geo, he notably covered the Lawyers' Movement in Pakistan, the 2009 T20 Cricket World Cup and the operation against Osama bin Laden in 2011.
 In addition, he made appearances on Star Asia News as a sports reporter.
 In 2012, he travelled to the United States to cover the U.S. presidential election for WTTW, featuring on Chicago Tonight as an international exchange journalist.

 In December 2014, Khan left Geo and joined the upcoming news channel BOL Network as a content manager and anchorman.
 In August 2015, he parted ways with the media group in the aftermath of the Axact scandal and issued a statement, announcing that he had joined ARY News as a senior anchorman.
 He worked at ARY for one year, before taking up a new role with Express News in Islamabad in August 2016, hosting To the Point with Mansoor Ali Khan; a political and current affairs talk show aired at primetime.
 After a tenure of almost six years with Express, Khan moved to Samaa TV in May 2022, holding the slot for the talk show Meray Sawaal (lit. "my questions").
 He served with Samaa for 11 months, until eventually tendering his resignation in May 2023 and joining Hum News the following month.

 Khan is known for his hard-hitting questions and journalistic style.
 Alongside his talk show, he also runs his personal YouTube channels, where he offers his analysis on Pakistani news and politics through vlogs and podcasts.
-As of June 2023, his main channel had crossed over 570,000 subscribers.
+As of 2025, his main channel has crossed over 3 million subscribers.